AlbertMontolio/Library/Advanced_HTML_CSS/cheetsheet.md

 In `style.css` we will put the style.

-In your index.html, if you write the word "doc" and press tab, you will get the common structure of an html file:
+In your `index.html`, if you write the word "doc" and press tab, you will get the common structure of an html file (otherwise, copy this):

 ```html
 <html>